USCiLab/cereal/_includes/serialization_functions.markdown

 either be in a single `serialize` function, or a split `load` and `save` functions.
 When possible, it is preferred to use a single internal `serialize` method, though split methods can be used when it is necessary (e.g. to dynamically allocate memory upon loading a class).
-Unlike boost, there is no need to explicitly tell cereal that it needs to use the split load-save pair; cereal will pick whichever is present and give a compile time error if it cannot disambiguate a single serialization method.
+Unlike Boost, there is no need to explicitly tell cereal that it needs to use the split load-save pair; cereal will pick whichever is present and give a compile time error if it cannot disambiguate a single serialization method.
 <br/>